 Positioning Strategies:

-- Category Positioning: Here. the Brand defines, creates or owns a category or sub product category.
+- Category Positioning: Here, the Brand defines, creates or owns a category or sub product category.
 Xerox, Pepsi, Dominos; these names help easily identify the product category, and have become a generic name.
-A smaller sized pesi or coke can be another sub product category.
+A smaller sized Pepsi or Coke can be another sub product category.

 - Image Positioning: Positioning differentiates on the basis of a created association.
 Image has to be creative, realistic and should be able to build an association with the brand.
 Example, Marlboro cowboy.